How to Talk about Gender Pronouns

 Non-binary or gender-inclusive pronouns do not associate one dichotomous “male” or “female” gender with the person being discussed.
 Sometimes these are also called gender-neutral pronouns, though this terminology can leave out people who identify as gendered in a non-binary way.

 The non-binary pronouns “one, one’s” were suggested to replace “one, his” as early as 250 years ago, and the singular term “they” has been floated in English grammar circles for the past nearly 150 years.
-Furthermore, the singular “they” has been known to common usage and literature for more than 600 years and was chosen as the word-of-the-year by Merriam-Webster in 2019.
+Furthermore, the singular “they” has been known in common usage and literature for more than 600 years and was chosen as the word of the year by Merriam-Webster in 2019.

 If you’re not sure about a person’s personal pronouns and have not had the chance to ask yet, you might start by using they/their/them or no pronouns at all.

-Gender-inclusive language allows us to speak without making assumptions about gender or imply that only two binary genders exist.
+Gender-inclusive language allows us to speak without making assumptions about gender or implying that only two binary genders exist.

 Words such as fireman, mailman, man-made, and stewardess are all gendered.
 Alternative options could be, firefighter, postal worker, synthetic, and flight attendant.
 For general terms, you can always use the words person, guest, friends, colleagues, and children.
 In addition, the title Mx. can be used in place of Mr. or Ms. as a gender-inclusive alternative.